josedavp/assignments/README.md

   <li> Programming Languages </li>
 </ul>

-Old assignments/projects that need to be organized.
+Old assignments/projects that need to be organized. <br>
 Lacked proper usage of Github during my early time as a Computer Science Major.